CReM-BU/Vilker_Helper_Files/scTOP Tutorial.md

 5. Click File -> New -> Notebook
 6. Click Select Kernel in the top right and select scTOP
 7. Go to the first vignette in the scTOP folder
-8. Copy and paste the contents of the first cell (with # Load libraries in Line 1) into the top cell of your file
+8. Copy and paste the contents of the first block (with # Load libraries in Line 1) into the top block of your file
-9. Press Control + Enter to run the cell
+9. Press Control + Enter to run the block

 ## Core Functionality
 To simplify usage of scTOP, I have created the TopObject class to store common functions and variables